jelhub/scimgateway/README.md

 	Logon using gwadmin/password and two users should be listed

 	http://localhost:8880/Users/bjensen
-	Lists all user attributes for spesified user
+	Lists all user attributes for specified user

 	"Ctrl + c" to stop the scimgateway